Juniper/junos-terraform/README.md

 # terraform-provider-junos-device: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, Go BuildID=SWvAslM7UiUlMNJJOG8f/MV8jDWinx0vKkuo7Zmec/-2fk9ZDz88J7folCoc0q/ftWLT5N4tiPWQ8DlXY2J, not stripped
 ```

 The binary file `terraform-provider-junos-vsrx` is actually our fresh new and shiny Terraform Provider.
 If you got this far, congratulations.
-You just created a Terraform provider for Junos.
+You just created a Terraform provider for Junos and you are ready to use it.
+Jump to [Using the Provider](#provider)

+<a id="guide"></a>
 # Junos-Terraform Developer Guide

-### This section is aimed at users who are a little more comfortable with the way junos-terraform works and want to develop, test, configure Juniper devices with a pre-existing configuration.
+This section is aimed at users who are a little more comfortable with the way junos-terraform works and want to develop, test, configure Juniper devices with a pre-existing configuration.

-**The only requirement for this section is to upload a configuration in `xml` format to the `/junos-terraform/user_config_files` folder.**
+> **The only requirement for this section is to upload a configuration in `xml` format to the `/junos-terraform/user_config_files` folder.**

-* When adding this `xml` file to the folder, remove any starting and ending `<configuration>` and `<cli>` tags.
+> * When adding this `xml` file to the folder, remove any starting and ending `<configuration>` and `<cli>` tags.

-  * For reference, see `test.xml` in the `/Samples/user_config_files` folder which contains configuration for `vqfx` spine for Junos version `23.1`
+> * For reference, see `test.xml` in the `/Samples/user_config_files` folder which contains configuration for `vqfx` spine for Junos version `23.1`

-* After configuration is uploaded, the rest is taken care of (provider build and test file templates created)
+> * After configuration is uploaded, the rest is taken care of (provider build and test file templates created)

 ### **Prior to start (for testing)**
 * IF you want to test the output of the configuration from the `terraform test` files, set the ENV variable `MOCK_FILE` to the path of an empty `xml` file you create where the system can display the expected config defined in the .tf files.